Courtney B. Vance

 Courtney Bernard Vance (born March 12, 1960) is an American actor.
 He started his career on stage before moving to film and television.
 Vance has received various accolades, including a Tony Award and two Primetime Emmy Awards, as well as nominations for a Grammy Award, Golden Globe Award, and Screen Actors Guild Award.

 Having trained at the Yale School of Drama, he soon made his Broadway debut in the original production of August Wilson's Fences (1985), earning his first Tony Award nomination.
 He continued acting in theatre in John Guare's Six Degrees of Separation (1990) and Nora Ephron's Lucky Guy (2013), the latter of which earned him a Tony Award for Best Featured Actor in a Play.
 He is known for his roles in the films Hamburger Hill (1987), The Hunt for Red October (1990), The Tuskegee Airmen (1995), The Preacher's Wife (1996), Cookie's Fortune (1999), and Isle of Dogs (2018).

-From 2001 to 2006 he portrayed Assistant District Attorney Ron Carver in the NBC series Law & Order: Criminal Intent.
+From 2001 to 2006, he portrayed Assistant District Attorney Ron Carver in the NBC series Law & Order: Criminal Intent.
 He earned Primetime Emmy Awards for Outstanding Lead Actor in a Limited Series or Movie portraying Johnnie Cochran in the FX limited series The People v.
 O. J. Simpson: American Crime Story (2016), and for Outstanding Guest Actor in a Drama Series playing George Freeman in the HBO series Lovecraft Country (2020).
 He played Sir Lord Keenan Kester Cofield in The Immortal Life of Henrietta Lacks (2017) and C. L. Franklin in Genius: Aretha (2020).

 He has been married to actress Angela Bassett since 1997.
 He is on the board of directors of The Actors Center in New York City, and is an active supporter of Boys & Girls Clubs of America.
 In 2019, he was appointed president of the Screen Actors Guild Foundation.

 Early life and education

 Vance was born in Detroit, Michigan, the son of Leslie Anita, a librarian, and Conroy Vance, a grocery store manager and benefits administrator.
-He attended Detroit Country Day School and later graduated from Harvard University with a Bachelor of Arts degree.
+He attended Detroit Country Day School and later graduated from Harvard University with a Bachelor of Arts degree in history in 1982.
 While at Harvard, he was already working as an actor at the Boston Shakespeare Company.
 He subsequently earned a Master of Fine Arts degree at Yale School of Drama, where he met fellow student and future wife Angela Bassett.